 The Goods and Services Tax (GST) is a consumption tax based on imported goods and levied by the Singapore Customs service.
 It is equivalent to VAT in other countries.

-While GST is generally applied to the end consumer, those producing goods in Singapore must also factor this change into account.
+GST is generally applied to the end consumer.
+However, those producing goods in Singapore must also factor this change into account.
 A higher GST will likely result in an overall increase in the cost of doing business in Singapore.

-In response to concerns that the GST would rise at the same time as general costs across the country, the government has decided to delay the planned increase to the GST and stagger it over the next two years.
+In response, the government has decided to delay the planned increase to the GST and stagger it over the next two years.

 According to the 2022 budget, the GST will rise from 7% to 8% in 2023 and then from 8% to 9% in 2024.

-The EP is a work visa issue in Singapore to those foreign workers who have in the past qualified as earning over SGD4500 per month and typically work as specialized managers or executives.
-It is meant to ensure these employees can add their particular skills or experience to the economy.
+The EP is a work visa issue in Singapore to those foreign workers who qualify as earning over SGD4500 per month.
+These applicants typically work as specialized managers or executives.
+This method is meant to ensure these employees can add their particular skills or experience to the economy.

 While Singapore wishes to signal it is reopening to the world’s professionals, as of the 2022 budget, the minimum salary requirement to be eligible for the EP has been raised from SGD4500 to SGD5000.